 Notifications

-When a document event occurs matching a registered subscription the server must issue a notification to the client endpoint identified in the subscription resource.
+When a document event occurs matching a registered subscription the DDS provider must issue a notification to the client endpoint identified in the subscription resource.
 Multiple events can be grouped and delivered together in a single notification if these events occur within a reasonable period of time of each other.
 Notification delivery should not be delayed.

 Notifications are also sent when a subscription is first created and will include any documents matching the initial filter criteria.